flruee/MAP/what_we_want.md

-Rewards and stakes for nominators
+Rewards and stakes for nominators DONE
-Rewards and stakes for one account (input address)
+Rewards and stakes for one account (input address) DONE

-Balance distribution at block (input block)
-Balance over time for one account (input address)
+Balance distribution at block (input block) DONE Balance over time for one account (input address) DONE

-All Aggregators
+All Aggregators DONE
-Aggregator at block
+Aggregator at block.
+DONE
-Diff Aggregators
+Diff Aggregators DONE

 Transfer network
-Transfer network for account(address)
+Transfer network for account(address) DONE

-All Validator pools
+All Validator pools DONE
-Validator pool for block (block)
+Validator pool for era (block) DONE

 All Controllers
 Controller/Controllees for account(address)